ktindiana/operational-sep/README.md

         Check that the paths that hold the data and output exist.
 If not, create.

 ###    define_energy_bins(experiment, flux_type)
-        Define the energy bins for the selected spacecraft or data set
+        Define the energy bins for the selected spacecraft or data set.
+        If the user inputs their own file, they must set the user_energy_bins variable at the top of the code.

 ###    do_interpolation(i, dates, flux)
         If bad fluxes (flux < 0) are found in the data, find the first prior